shivamburnwal/Movie-Browser/README.md

 ## Feedback

-We value feedback and contributions!
-Should you have any suggestions or encounter any issues while utilizing the app, kindly [raise an issue](https://github.com/your-username/your-movie-browser-app/issues) on GitHub.
+Feedback and contributions!
+Should you have any suggestions or encounter any issues while utilizing the app, kindly [raise an issue](https://github.com/shivamburnwal/Movie-Browser/issues) on GitHub.

 Happy movie browsing!